thoughtbot/ruby-science/book/principles/dependency_inversion_principle.md

 ## Inversion of Control

 Inversion of control is a technique for keeping software flexible.
-It combines best small classes with [single responsibilities](#single-responsibility-principle).
+It combines best with small classes with [single responsibilities](#single-responsibility-principle).
 Inverting control means assigning dependencies at run-time, rather than statically referencing dependencies at each level.